SciTools/.github/templates/README.md

 - Files that are useful to have in a consistent format, e.g.
 `.pre-commit-config.yaml`.

+Files DO NOT need to be identical - they are human-readable not machine-readable, so can include whatever placeholders / optional content is considered appropriate.

 ## Please contribute!

 This directory needs to grow.
 Any files you can think to template will be a